Kamigami55/DCSS-1/README.md

 We illustrate such a model using 3D modeling.

 ## characteristic
-1.use the gravity of earth to implement semi-automatic self-generating electric power 2.provide a new solution to clean the space debris 3.reusable
+1. use the gravity of earth to implement semi-automatic self-generating electric power
+2. provide a new solution to clean the space debris
+3. reusable
-4.less fuel
+4. less fuel
-5.use solar sails as power source to fix the latitude 6.positioning with tle of space debris
+5. use solar sails as power source to fix the latitude
+6. positioning with tle of space debris

 ## Technology details